Programs by Campus

 Master of Science Degree

-A total of 30 credit hours is required; two options are offered, non-thesis and thesis.
+A total of 30 credit hours is required; two options are offered, non-research and research.

 Doctor of Philosophy Degree